This site requires you to update your browser.

 Summary of Benefits for HSU Members

-Income support of up to 85% of a member’s weekly wage to a maximum of $1500 per week.
+Income protection of up to 85% of a member’s average weekly income to a maximum of $1500 per week.

 Weekly income includes all your regular allowances and penalties.

-Members are not required to use their own leave entitlements except for the first 14 days following a journey accident.
+Members are not required to use their own leave entitlements except for the first 14 consecutive days following a disablement resulting from a journey accident.

 Weekly benefits will be paid monthly or fortnightly in arrears directly to the claimant via EFT.